SamGree/East_Flavors/README.md

 - Create an operational website for a restaurant.
 - Enable users to reserve a table for their preferred date and time through an easy-to-use form.
-- It should also provide users with the ability to easily book more tables (**but should not choose same hour with same date, but 1 hour apart**) add or cancel their reservations.
+- It should also provide users with the ability to easily book more tables (**but should not choose same hour with same date, but 1 hour apart**)
+- Add, edit or cancel their reservations.
 - Display the restaurant's menu to the user.
 - Enable users to register an account.
 - East Flavors restaurant is co-owned by two partners who oversee daily operations.
 They manage a staff organized into two teams, ensuring the restaurant is open every day.

----

 ---